 - Hub Grass — This grassy area near the castle hub is a nice place to sit, stretch your legs and relax.
 There's no shade here, so we don't recommend this spot in the heat of the day unless you have a handheld sun umbrella to help shield some of those strong Orlando sun rays.

-- Ye Olde Christmas Shoppe — This shop, located in Liberty Square, offers a patio spot behind the building that is a less traveled area.
+- Ye Olde Christmas Shoppe — This shop is located in Liberty Square.
+It offers a patio spot behind the building which is a less traveled area.
 You'll find a few picnic tables and partial shade under the building's awnings.

-- Pirates of the Caribbean — Located in Adventureland, just to the left of this attraction is a courtyard that leads to a gated backstage area.
+- Pirates of the Caribbean — Located in Adventureland, just to the right of this attraction and past the gift shop is a courtyard that leads to a gated backstage area.
 This area is quiet as it's off of the main walking path.
 You'll find a couple of benches for resting here too.

 - The walking path between Storybook Circus and TRON Lightcycle / Run — This path is a quiet walk between these two popular areas of Magic Kingdom.
 It's a great place to take a break and enjoy the shade underneath the bridge leading to TRON.
 The space underneath the bridge also seems to create a little wind tunnel.
 That moving air is always a nice reprieve on those extra muggy Florida days.

-- The Seas Pavilion — This pavilion has a peaceful and air-conditioned environment where you can explore marine life exhibits and attractions.
+- The Seas with Nemo & Friends Pavilion — This pavilion, renamed the Seas with Nemo & Friends, has a peaceful and air-conditioned environment where you can explore marine life exhibits and attractions.
 While this can be a busy area, watching the sea life exhibits may be calming for those who need a break from the lines.
 Bruce's Shark World is an interactive play area for the froglets who need space to get their wiggles out.

 - The walking path between Mission: SPACE and Test Track — This path is a spacious walkway with several benches between the two attractions.
 Some of the benches even have umbrellas!
 This walkway is off of the beaten path and offers some seclusion from the theme park crowds.